D3r3k23/LastFmGet/README.md

 **NOTE: This package is still in early development and is not fully tested.
 I made this just to use in a few of my own projects, so the interface may change according to my needs.
 If anyone wants to use the package, please let me know in the Discussions page.**

 **TO-DO:**
+* Verift the period parameter
-* Increase test coverage
+* Increase test coverage (include exception tests)
-* Verify error checking and exception throwing
+* Verify error checking and exception throwing in __get_response

 LastFmGet is a Python package for accessing [Last.fm](https://www.last.fm) scrobble data using the public API.